 Don’t delay

 Ask the individual up front if they need an interpreter.
-If you’re in-person, language-identification posters can help identify what language they need.
+If you’re in-person, language-identification posters (PDF) can help identify what language they need.
 Once you know, make the effort to quickly connect with the interpreter.

 Do not try to work through basic information without the interpreter.
 This could mean the survivor misses important information.